ivmai/bdwgc/doc/gcinterface.md

 Unfortunately, this thin layer appears to be very sensitive to variations in C++ implementations, particularly since it tries to replace the global `::new` operator, something that appears to not be well-standardized.
-Your platform may need minor adjustments in this layer (`gc_cpp.cc`, `gc_cpp.h`, and possibly `gc_allocator.h`).
+Your platform may need minor adjustments in this layer (`gc_badalc.cc`, `gc_cpp.cc`, `gc_cpp.h`, and possibly `gc_allocator.h`).
 Such changes do not require understanding of collector internals, though they may require a good understanding of your platform.
 (Patches enhancing portability are welcome.
 But it is easy to break one platform by fixing another.)

 Usage of the collector from C++ is also complicated by the fact that there are many _standard_ ways to allocate memory in C++.
 The default `::new` operator,